Published June 7, 2019

 Avast Cleanup Alternative

-For an Avast Cleanup alternative, I highly recommend CCleaner.
+For an Avast Cleanup alternative, I highly recommend Iolo System Mechanic.

-It allows you to have more control over your PC cleanings, has most of Avast Cleanup Premium's features, and is much cheaper.
+It allows you to have more control over your PC cleanings, and is much more powerful than Avast Cleanup Premium in terms of features and effectiveness.

-Although Avast Cleanup Premium is overall useful, it is also expensive.
+Although Avast Cleanup Premium is overall useful, it is also expensive for what you get.
 It provides a great UI, is easy to use, and is effective at cleaning your computer.

 However, it most likely won’t speed up your computer that much, unless it’s super old and is overflowing with junk programs.
 It also lacks customization options I like, such as being able to customize how often automatic scans run, and being able to set notification thresholds for things like low disk space.